Druid Hills High School: Enrollment

 Enrollment for the 2009–2010 school year was 1,421 students in grades 9-12.
 A later population size indicated was 1,459.

+Previously the attendance boundary included the Emory University/Centers for Disease Control area.
+The Emory/CDC area was annexed into the City of Atlanta effective January 1, 2018.
+The area was scheduled to join Atlanta Public Schools (APS) in 2024.

 Accreditation

 On December 17, 2012, the Southern Association of Colleges and Schools announced that it had downgraded the DeKalb County Schools System's status from "on advisement" to "on probation" and warned the school system that the loss of their accreditation was "imminent."
 Partially in an attempt to distance Druid Hills from the danger of disaccreditation and county mismanagement, parents and other contributors of Druid Hills High School began a petition to form a public charter cluster of five elementary schools, one middle school, and one high school.
 This included Druid Hills High School, Avondale Elementary, Briar Vista Elementary, Fernbank Elementary, Laurel Ridge Elementary, McLendon Elementary, and Druid Hills Middle School.
 The charter cluster would have granted some autonomy to the schools as a group while still remaining part of the DeKalb County School District.
-However, this charter was turned down by the Dekalb School Board on November 11, 2013 with a 5–4 vote against it, which was a final and non-appealable decision.
+However, this charter was turned down by the Dekalb School Board on November 11, 2013, with a 5–4 vote against it, which was a final and non-appealable decision.

 School Lockdown Incident

-At 10:30 AM on May 5th 2022 students at DHHS informed their principal that they believed a fellow classmate had brought a gun to school.
-The principle then informed the school resource officer, locking down the school while police searched for the student and the weapon.
+At 10:30 AM on May 5, 2022, students at DHHS informed their principal that they believed a fellow classmate had brought a gun to school.
+The principal then informed the school resource officer, locking down the school while police searched for the student and the weapon.
 The lockdown was ended around noon when police decided that the student had likely escaped to the area around the school, the student was later apprehended on the Emory University campus just before 4 PM that day.

 School Conditions Scandal

-In early 2022, a group of DHHS students and parents posted a video showing various health and safety issues.The DeKalb County School Board voted against modernizing the school, leading to student protests.
-On April 25th the state superintendent sent a letter ordering the school board to take action to repair the school.
-On May 31st, 2022 the DeKalb County School Board voted 7-0 to restore Druid Hills High School at a proposed funding level of $50 million.
+In early 2022, a group of DHHS students and parents posted a video showing various health and safety issues.
+The DeKalb County School Board voted against modernizing the school, leading to student protests.
+On April 25 the state superintendent sent a letter ordering the school board to take action to repair the school.
+On May 31, 2022, the DeKalb County School Board voted 7-0 to restore Druid Hills High School at a proposed funding level of $50 million.

 Feeder schools

-Druid hills is fed into by the following Elementary Schools:
+Druid Hills is fed into by the following Elementary Schools: